 Causes of Bordetella, Parainfluenza, Adenovirus, and Influenza will be explored, and attendees will learn about the transmission and symptoms of each.
 A look into how veterinarians diagnose and treat these diseases will help attendees identify and understand them, and also learn about the different vaccine types, their effectiveness, and the latest facility disinfection protocols.

 Outbreak response & management will also be covered, and attendees will learn what to do when there are active cases of these diseases in their communities, how to respond to an outbreak in their facilities, and learn the best prevention methods as well as how & when to contact veterinarians and pet parents.

-Valuable handouts will be provided, including: How, when, and why to notify pet parents when a disease is confirmed in your area or facility, Canine Cough handouts for pet parents and employees, Canine Flu handouts for pet parents and employees, Daily cleaning & disinfecting charts, and Outbreak response protocols.
-At the end of the course you will receive directions on how to complete the test and receive the certificate for this course, which will be done online.
+Valuable handouts and a certificate of completion will be sent to you upon completion of the course, including: How, when, and why to notify pet parents when a disease is confirmed in your area or facility, Canine Cough handouts for pet parents and employees, Canine Flu handouts for pet parents and employees, Daily cleaning & disinfecting charts, and Outbreak response protocols.

 Dogs communicate using posture, positions, movement and energy, and they interpret our posture, positions, movement and energy (in quality as well as quantity) in the context of their species.
 Got a few reactive dogs?
 Let Lynne show you how simple changes in your posture, position, movement and energy can soothe their rumbly souls.
 Got stressed dogs, cage-sharks or dogs that pull on their leashes?
 She can help you there, too, in positive and proactive ways.